AI agent security platform

 Best for: Builders using AI coding tools daily and needing full detector coverage plus visibility.

-Includes: Everything in Free, all 11 detectors, prompt injection and LLM output execution checks, 10 projects, 1,000 monthly scans, 10 agents, 25,000 monthly action logs, policies, approvals, security score, weekly digest, 30-day retention.
+Includes: Unlimited local MCP protected checks, 1,000 dashboard-synced protected checks per month, all 11 detectors, prompt injection and LLM output execution checks, 10 projects, 10 agents, 25,000 monthly action logs, policies, approvals, security score, weekly digest, and 30-day retention.

 $49/month or $469/year